vk415072/resume/README.md

 # resume
- This repo containes a responsive resume
+ This repo contains a responsive resume